Breathe fore Life Scholarship

-As part of the Victoria Yoga Conference, The Kelty Patrick Dennehy Foundation will present a scholarship of over $1,000 CDN to a yoga teacher who wishes to further their training and education to make a difference through teaching.
+At each Victoria Yoga Conference, The Kelty Patrick Dennehy Foundation presents a scholarship of $1,000 CDN to a yoga teacher who wishes to further their training and education to make a difference through teaching.
 The successful applicant will demonstrate how the scholarship would enable them to use yoga to heal those dealing with grief or devastation of dreams.
-The scholarship will be awarded at the 2017 Victoria Yoga Conference, held February 10-13th, 2017.
-The top 3 finalists will be awarded passes to the 2017 Conference.
+The scholarship will be awarded at the 2020 Victoria Yoga Conference on Friday, February 14, 2020.

 2016 Winner: Lindsey Luckey

 2015 Winner: Melody Nicole Walford

 2014 Winner: Lara Berg

 2013 Winner: Nicky Jones

 About The Kelty Patrick Dennehy Foundation